 How Credit Reference Letters Work

-When you’re a brand new customer with a utility company, supplier, or lender, it’s hard to predict whether or not you’ll pay your bills on time.
-As a result, it’s risky to give you anything on credit (without requiring cash up front), but you may be able to get more favorable terms with a credit reference letter.
+When you’re a brand new customer with a supplier, lender, or utility provider, it’s hard to predict whether or not you’ll pay your bills on time.
+As a result, it’s risky to give you anything on credit (without requiring cash up front).
+But a credit reference letter might help you get more favorable terms on the loan or service you need.

 What Is a Credit Reference Letter?